ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       *CAPE/CIN Difference Plot at f000*

-At the 6th forecast hour, both ``test_expt`` and ``control`` plots are forecasting higher CAPE values overall and higher CAPE values to the southwest of Indianapolis than to the northeast.
+At the 6th forecast hour, both ``test_expt`` and ``control`` plots are forecasting higher CAPE values overall.
+Both plots also predict higher CAPE values to the southwest of Indianapolis than to the northeast.
 This makes sense because the storm was passing from west to east.
 However, the difference plot shows that the ``control`` forecast is predicting higher CAPE values primarily to the southwest of Indianapolis, whereas ``test_expt`` is projecting a rise in CAPE values throughout the region.
-The blue region of the plot indicates where ``control`` predictions are lower than the ``test_expt`` predictions; the red/orange region shows places where ``control`` predicts significantly higher CAPE values than ``test_expt`` does.
+The blue region of the difference plot indicates where ``test_expt`` predictions are higher than the ``control`` predictions; the red/orange region shows places where ``control`` predicts significantly higher CAPE values than ``test_expt`` does.

 .. figure:: _static/plots/sfcape_diff_regional_f006.png
       :width: 1200